dk14/bell/README.md

     # you can also simulate man-in-the-middle by using different entanglement file for measureB (cause measuring leads to corruption)
     # statistic will be much different and always <= 2

+How it works:

+ The measured state of particle is calculated using boolean formula:

+      special and (not hiddenParameter1) | not special and hiddenParameter1,
+      special = isB' and hiddenParameter2
+ where
+       isB' - true only if B' (67.5°) is measuring now hiddenParameter1 - random (true or false) correlated with entangled particle hiddenParameter2 - single random (true or false)

 Results: